 At Damar Training, we offer our accounting employers:

-- Flexible training options (day release or 100% work-based) and an account managed service
+- Flexible training options and an account managed service

 - An established system to effecitvely identify gaps in knowledge, skills and behaviours and demonstrate impact